 Your virtual assistant can post to these channels and reply to comments.
 Keeping your business name out there and engaging your audience.

 Data about your company — and your target buyer persona — provides an invaluable knowledge base to improve your business.
-Compiling all that data and organizing it into an easy-to-understand format is less simple.
+Compiling all that data and organising it into an easy-to-understand format is less simple.

 Virtual assistants can help you understand the numbers.
 They'll run website analytics.
 They can do marketing and keyword research for you.
 Or specific internet research for your industry, and even compiling of customer data.